Search

 Blending tahini, garlic, lemon juice, and salt into a creamy and smooth tahini sauce using a food processor.

-Garnish & Serve: Top with fresh herbs (or chili oil if desired)
+Garnish & Serve: Finish with fresh chopped herbs or add your favorite chili product for heat.

 A food processor filled with smooth, creamy tahini sauce, with a hand holding a gold spoonful of the finished sauce, showcasing its perfect consistency.
 Fresh parsley, lemons, and ikat blue linen are in the background.